manoss96/fluke/docs/source/user_guide/file_and_object_storage.rst

 .. _ug_storage:

 ***********************
-Interacting with data
+File & Object Storage
 ***********************

-Fluke makes it easy to interact with your data no matter where they currently reside or where they are going!
+Fluke makes it easy to interact with your data no matter where they reside!
 In this section, we will look at all aspects of working with data through Fluke.

 ========================================
-Acquiring access to data
+Accessing data
 ========================================

+Fluke treats object storage in the cloud as if it were an ordinary file system where files are organized in directories, which is the type of storage most people are familiar with.
-Fluke offers two distinct APIs in order to interact with data:
+Therefore, Fluke offers two distinct, yet interconnected, APIs in order to interact with data:

 #. **File API**: Used for handling either individual files in a file system,
    be it local or remote, or objects in the cloud.
 This API includes: